z1skgr/N_Queens/README.md

 The solution arises after similar movements of queens for each algorithm,resulting in the desired condition of the chessboard.

 # How to run
 Run main.java.
-A menu is appeared with 2 choices.
+A menu is appeared with 2 choices. <br />
 1)Executing algorithms. <br />
 2)Exit program. <br />
 First algorithm prepared to be executed is local search.
 The results are presented in console.